 5. Do not hesitate to make contact with suppliers after the show.

-So, with Trade Shows such as BETT and The Education Show coming up in January 2019, always remember to approach each Show or Exhibition you visit with an open mind but have an idea of a strategy for how you want to approach the show so that your outcomes are realistic and viable.
+So, with Trade Shows starting up again in 2023, always remember to approach each Show or Exhibition you visit with an open mind but have an idea of a strategy for how you want to approach the show so that your outcomes are realistic and viable.
 Gain as much knowledge and understanding as you can by asking questions, even those you’re afraid to ask.
 Above all, enjoy the experience!
 Make it work for your needs.